TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-security-ineedsuperuseraccess.md

 ## **Recommended steps**

-* Are you looking for more information on how to manage users and roles in PostgreSQL?
+**Are you looking for more information on how to manage users and roles in PostgreSQL?** <br>
-    * Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/current/user-manag.html) for the PostgreSQL version you are using
+Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/current/user-manag.html) for the PostgreSQL version you are using

-* Did you lose your admin account password?
+**Did you lose your admin account password?**<br>
-    * If you need to change the password for any reason follow the [reset password article](https://docs.microsoft.com/azure/postgresql/howto-create-manage-server-portal#update-admin-password) to manage your admin account
+If you need to change the password for any reason follow the [reset password article](https://docs.microsoft.com/azure/postgresql/howto-create-manage-server-portal#update-admin-password) to manage your admin account

 ## **Recommended documents**